fastforwardlabs/mdffreport12/src/02-background.md

 | Classification    | <ul><li>A classifier can be learned which distinguishes between normal and anomalous with the given feature space</li><li>Labeled data exists for normal and abnormal classes</li></ul> | A measure of classifier estimate (likelihood) that a data point belongs to the normal class | One-class support vector machines (OCSVMs)                      |
 | Statistical       | Given an assumed stochastic model, normal data instances fall in high-probability regions of the model while abnormal data points lie in low-probability regions.| Probability that a data point lies in a high-probability region in the assumed distribution | Regression models (ARMA, ARIMA)   |
 | Deep learning       | Given an assumed stochastic model, normal data instances fall in high-probability regions of the model while abnormal data points lie in low-probability regions.| Probability that a data point lies in a high-probability region in the assumed distribution | autoencoders, sequence-to-sequence models, generative adversarial networks (GANs), variational autoencoders (VAEs)                |

+**DT: This doesn't seem to read quite right: "The majority of these approaches have been applied to univariate time series data; a single data point generated by the same process at various time steps (e.g., readings from a temperature sensor over time); and assume linear relationships within the data."
+Should it be: "The majority of these approaches have been applied to univariate time series data; a single data point generated by the same process at various time steps (e.g., readings from a temperature sensor over time) assumes linear relationships within the data."?**

 The majority of these approaches have been applied to univariate time series data; a single data point generated by the same process at various time steps (e.g., readings from a temperature sensor over time); and assume linear